isomerpages/govtech-gobusiness-main/pages/blog/2023-02-20-post-employee-training-challenges.md

 The Guide offers several tools such as the Skills Framework and SME Skills Transformation Playbook that can help you identify and meet your business needs.

-b.
-What are the training needs of my employees?
+**b.
+What are the training needs of my employees?**

 As an employer, it’s important to invest in the growth of your staff.
 Beyond your own business needs, it could be helpful to have a chat with your staff to better understand their career goals, and how you can support them through it.

-c.
-What medium or format would be most suitable?
+**c.
+What medium or format would be most suitable?**

 Whether it’s a short virtual course, an in-person training programme or even a hybrid format, the possibilities are endless in terms of course offerings.
 It’s important to consider the topic at hand to decide on the most suitable format.

-A [coffee roasting](/gobusiness-blog/obrewculture?src=gobiz_blog){:target="_blank"} course, for instance, might require an in-person demonstration for maximum effectiveness.
+A [coffee roasting course](/gobusiness-blog/obrewculture?src=gobiz_blog){:target="_blank"}, for instance, might require an in-person demonstration for maximum effectiveness.
 Meanwhile, a cybersecurity programme could possibly be conducted online.

 Other factors for consideration include the amount of time allotted for training, budget, as well as employee preference and learning style.

 Once you’ve an idea of the subject and type of course you would like to send your employees for, you can then proceed to check out what courses are available out there.
-[Use the Guide to access a directory of SkillsFuture Singapore-funded courses](/skillsfuture-for-enterprise/identify-suitable-courses-and-initiatives/?src=gobiz_blog){:target="_blank"} or fill in your needs in the e-Adviser for recommendations on suitable courses.
+Use the Guide to [access a directory of SkillsFuture Singapore-funded courses](/skillsfuture-for-enterprise/identify-suitable-courses-and-initiatives/?src=gobiz_blog){:target="_blank"} or fill in your needs in the e-Adviser for recommendations on suitable courses.

 ### 2. I’m not sure which subsidy or grant is applicable to me

 From the [SkillsFuture Enterprise Credit](/enterprisejobskills/programmes-and-initiatives/upgrade-skills/skillsfuture-enterprise-credit/?src=gobiz_blog){:target="_blank"} to the Absentee Payroll Funding scheme, there are many government support options available to help you defray upskilling costs.

-[The SkillsFuture for Enterprise Guide compiled the main grants and schemes available](/skillsfuture-for-enterprise/check-your-eligibility-for-subsidies-and-funding/?src=gobiz_blog){:target="_blank"}, with eligibility criteria clearly laid out for ease of reference.
-Additionally, [the Guide provides instructions on how you can defray the manpower costs incurred when your employees are attending training programmes](/skillsfuture-for-enterprise/claim-absentee-payroll-funding/?src=gobiz_blog){:target="_blank"}.
+The SkillsFuture for Enterprise Guide compiled the main [grants and schemes available](/skillsfuture-for-enterprise/check-your-eligibility-for-subsidies-and-funding/?src=gobiz_blog){:target="_blank"}, with eligibility criteria clearly laid out for ease of reference.
+Additionally, the Guide provides instructions on how you can [defray the manpower costs incurred](/skillsfuture-for-enterprise/claim-absentee-payroll-funding/?src=gobiz_blog){:target="_blank"} when your employees are attending training programmes.

 ![e-Adviser for Skills Training](/images/blog/content/TrainingChallenges 2.jpg)
 <figcaption> The GoBusiness e-Adviser for Skills Training can provide personalised recommendations on suitable grants and subsidies  </figcaption>